Sport Relief: 2008 event

 Sport Relief moved to March in 2008.
 BBC One's night of fundraising was held on Friday 14 March and the Sport Relief Miles took place all around the UK on Sunday 16 March.
 It was presented on stage by Richard Hammond, Gary Lineker & Davina McCall.
 Bruce Forsyth & Tess Daly presented Sport Relief Does Strictly Come Dancing.
 Richard Hammond, Jeremy Clarkson & James May presented Top Ground Gear Force.
 Jimmy Carr presented A Question of Sport Relief with the team captains Sue Barker and Gary Lineker.
 Sir Alan Sugar presented Sport Relief Does the Apprentice.
-There were occasional appearances by Jonathan Ross, Jimmy Carr, Sir Michael Parkinson, Patrick Kielty, Claudia Winkleman & Tess Daly.
+There were occasional appearances by Jonathan Ross, Jimmy Carr, Michael Parkinson, Patrick Kielty, Claudia Winkleman & Tess Daly.

 The BBC presented another version of Sport Relief Does the Apprentice with 10 celebrities.
 Also, new for this year, a special episode of Strictly Come Dancing was shown.

 That year's Celebrity Boxing saw Ben Shephard of GMTV beat Lemar on judge's vote.

 The final total raised on the television broadcast was £19,640,321.
 During the telethon, a mystery donor donated £5.5million to the charity.